yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 /./mySpace?schema=cache&groups=myPrivateGroupName
 {code}

+{% tip %}
-{tip}If you are looking for a way to use a unicast discovery, please refer to the [How to Configure Unicast Discovery] section for more details.{tip}
+If you are looking for a way to use a unicast discovery, please refer to the [How to Configure Unicast Discovery] section for more details.
+{% endtip %}

 # Multicast Settings